FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • User ID and Password will be communicated by email and text message.

 • Fill out the application form completely, and submit your photo, scanned signature, thumbprint, and other papers.
-You are also required to mention Identification details, details of Primary Medical Qualification, and eligibility certificate.
+You are also required to mention Identification details, details of your Primary Medical Qualification, and your eligibility certificate.

 • Select your test city and pay the exam fee.

-• Accept the declaration and submit the application.
+• Accept the declaration and apply.

 • Print off the completed application form with the Transaction ID and “S” (Successful) payment status for your records.